India at the 2024 Summer Olympics: Badminton

 Competing in his first Olympics, Lakshya Sen became the first Indian to reach the semifinals of the men's singles event.

 The Olympic qualification was based on the Badminton World Federation (BWF) rankings for the period between 1 May 2023 and 28 April 2024.
 Each NOC was permitted to enter a maximum of two players each in the men's and women's singles if both were ranked in the world's top 16 with one quota place to other NOCs until the roster of thirty-eight players has been completed.
-India qualified two shuttlers in the men's singles H. S. Prannoy and Lakshya Sen by virtue of their ninth and 13th rank in the Race to Paris ranking list.
+India qualified two shuttlers in the men's singles Prannoy H. S. and Lakshya Sen by virtue of their ninth and 13th rank in the Race to Paris ranking list.
 Woman shuttler P. V. Sindhu qualified for the women's individual event by finishing 12th in the list.

 The qualification rules for the doubles event with the NOCs allowed to enter a maximum of two pairs if both are ranked in the top eight, while the remaining NOCs were entitled to one pair until the quota of 16 was filled.
 The Indian pair of Chirag Shetty and Satwiksairaj Rankireddy, who were ranked third and qualified for the men's doubles event.
 Ashwini Ponnappa and Tanisha Crasto also made it to the women's doubles event after finishing 13th in the rankings.
 India entered all the seven players who qualified for the tournament with three entries in the singles and two pairs in the doubles event.
 Amongst the Indian badminton contingent, Sindhu had won the silver medal in the women's singles event at the 2016 Games and bronze medal in the 2020 Games.